mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 In the following sections, I draw on observations of participants in practice to outline how game design patterns are used in the making of games.
 I use extracts/ vignettes to do this.

-QUESTIONS - INCLUDE A BUNCH TO START WITH THEN DRAW ON THEM?

-## Cultural, Interpersonal & Personal Planes Analysis of use of GDPs
+### Cultural, Interpersonal & Personal Planes Analysis of use of GDPs

-While each of these observations do not fall neartly into any one of the three planes being used as analytical tool, I begin with those oriented more to cultural focus and progress to the bulk of observations oriented chiefly to interpersonal activity and end with those more to do with personal knowledge construction.
+While each of these observations do not fall nearly into any one of the three planes being used as analytical tool, I begin with those oriented more to cultural focus which will deepen the observations in the previous chapter.
+ and progress to the bulk of observations oriented chiefly to interpersonal activity and end with those more to do with personal knowledge construction.

 ## Cultural Plane / Apprenticeship

-The use of three planes to analyse the evolution of the learning and study design has been in explored in the Chapter on Methods / Design.

-Recap?

 - Design patterns imagined used in other contexts as a form of apprenticeship
 - Tools: Specifics on Code Playgrounds and Phaser and a Javascript framework
 - the media literacy practices of transfer between tools - similar to other studies - see guided participation papers

 ## Interpersonal Plane (Guided Apprenticeship)